Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Observability Analysis

 \subsection{Observability of \texorpdfstring{$\boldsymbol \xi_{ICR}$}{} with Monocular Camera and Odometer}

 Since the full kinematic parameters $\boldsymbol{\xi} = [\boldsymbol{\xi}_{ICR}^T,\boldsymbol{\xi_{\alpha}}^T]^T$ with monocular camera and odometer are not locally identifiable, we look into the case of that only the 3 ICR parameters, i.e., $\boldsymbol{\xi}_{ICR}$, are estimated without the correction factors.
-Similar to Eq.~\ref{eq:constraints for obser}, the following equation holds:
+Similar to Eq.~\eqref{eq:constraints for obser}, the following equation holds:

-The above expression is a function of the odometer and inferred visual measurements $\breve{\omega}, \breve{v} _{x}, \breve{v} _{y}, o_l, o_r$, as well as the kinematic intrinsic parameters $\boldsymbol{\xi}_{ICR}$ and visual scale factor $s$: The local identifiability of $\bgamma$ can be stated as follows: \begin{lem} By using the monocular and odometer measurements, and the 3 ICR parameter vector $\boldsymbol{\xi}_{ICR}$ to model the kinematics, $\bgamma$ is locally identifiable except for the following degenerate cases: (\romannumeral1) the odometer linear velocity $o_l(t)$ keeps zero; (\romannumeral2) the angular velocity $\breve{\omega}(t)$ keeps zero; (\romannumeral3) $o_r (t)$, $o_l (t)$, and $\breve{\omega}(t)$ are all constants; (\romannumeral4) the linear velocities of two wheels $o_l(t), o_r(t)$ keeps identical to each other; (\romannumeral5) the angular velocity $\breve{\omega}(t)$ is consistently proportional to $o_l(t)$. \end{lem} \begin{proof} We first note that the local identifiability of $\bgamma$ is equivalent to that of $\bar{\bgamma}$,
+The above expression is a function of the odometer and inferred visual measurements $\breve{\omega}, \breve{v} _{x}, \breve{v} _{y}, o_l, o_r$, as well as the kinematic intrinsic parameters $\boldsymbol{\xi}_{ICR}$ and visual scale factor $s$: The local identifiability of $\bgamma$ can be stated as follows: \begin{lem} By using the monocular and odometer measurements, and the 3 ICR parameter vector $\boldsymbol{\xi}_{ICR}$ to model the kinematics, $\bgamma$ is locally identifiable except for the following degenerate cases: (\romannumeral1) the odometer linear velocity $o_l(t)$ keeps zero; (\romannumeral2) the angular velocity $\breve{\omega}(t)$ keeps zero; (\romannumeral3) $o_r (t)$, $o_l (t)$, and $\breve{\omega}(t)$ are all constants; (\romannumeral4) the linear velocities of two wheels $o_l(t), o_r(t)$ keeps identical to each other; (\romannumeral5) the angular velocity $\breve{\omega}(t)$ is consistently proportional to $o_l(t)$. \end{lem}